 “Snowy Morning Blues” (7/27) G major.
 Perhaps James P. Johnson’s finest melody in his best recording.
 Black folklore and American pop song have never been blended so precisely.
 Art Hodes’s 1942 version is one of the best covers of a James P. Johnson instrumental.
 It sounds just like Hodes but also honors Johnson.
 You’ll never find it, and Hodes continues to recede into history, so I’ll just give it to you:

 “Riffs” (1/29) This is interesting: a B-flat blues with breaks that also mixes with a non-blues E-flat theme.
 It seems to be an update on what he was working on with “Scouting Around” but he really gets there this time around.
 This track has the most outlandish displacement of the beat of any Johnson I’ve heard.

-“Feelin’ Blue” (1/29) Uses the folkloric B-flat changes that Sonny Rollins also took for “Doxy.”
+“Feelin’ Blue” (1/29) Begins with the folkloric B-flat changes that Sonny Rollins also took for “Doxy.”
 The right hand phrases with unusual freedom in the minor-key section.

-The next session is one of his most famous, and features a truly terrifying amount of piano playing.
+The next session is one of James P.'s most famous, and features a truly terrifying amount of piano playing.